 Three Parks, Wanaka will once again roar to life next Easter, as enthusiasts from around the globe gather with a shared passion for wheeled and tracked machines, with one brand at the forefront of celebrations - Caterpillar (Cat).

 Founded on 15 April 1925, Caterpillar will celebrate its 100th birthday almost to the day of the fourth and final Wheels at Wanaka, 18 – 20 April 2025.
-The full celebratory programme will be released in the coming months.
+The full celebratory programme has now been released.

 Every Cat machine is invited to escape the shed for the weekend to join the centenary celebrations and take part in the world record attempt for most Cat machines in a parade.
 To join in, simply register as an exhibitor and keep an eye out for the programme released in early 2025.